Sign in for exclusive products and special discounts.

 An Extraordinary New Philosophy Book for Teens!

-Royal Fireworks Press is thrilled to announce the newest Western philosophy book from Dr. Sharon Kaye!
+We’re thrilled to announce the newest Western philosophy book by Dr. Sharon Kaye!
 The Squirrel Behind the Tree is just the latest in Dr. Kaye’s philosophy series, which makes complex philosophical concepts and ideas easily accessible to children.

 The Squirrel Behind the Tree is a novel that tells a fictionalized version of John Dewey’s intellectual and philosophical development as a young man eager to figure out his future in the wider world.
 Dewey was the foremost American philosopher of the twentieth century, and he single-handedly revolutionized the American education system.
 The novel traces the path that might have led him to that achievement, bringing together the philosophers and thinkers who influenced him into a story of curiosity and discovery.